minauteur/supertroupers/README.md

 thompennington@gmail.com

 ## TODO?
+* Build for Linux, Mac and both colored/non-colored builds for Windows.
-* Refactor for gfx lib implementation
+* --Refactor for gfx lib implementation-- NEEDS COMPLETE TEARDOWN INSTEAD
-* Extract names and poems from saved for insertion into corpus
+* Extract names and poems from saved for insertion into corpus DONE.
-* get rid of the abhorrent coloring implementation
+* get rid of the abhorrent coloring implementation, KINDA DONE.
-* implement user-inserted lines/seeds
+* implement user-inserted lines/seeds -- MAYBE